EYPP guidance and resources

 Eligible providers

-All registered private, voluntary and independent early years providers and childminders will be able to claim the EYPP for eligible children who are in receipt of the FEEE funding and whose parent / carer meet one of the following eligibility criteria:
+All registered private, voluntary and independent early years providers and childminders will be able to claim EYPP for eligible children if they receive at least one hour of free early years entitlements provision (up to a maximum of 570 hours per year) and their parent or carer receives one or more of the following benefits:

 Parents / carers may also get early years pupil premium if the child is currently being looked after by a local authority in England or Wales or if the child has left care in England or Wales through: